New council member announced at Darmstadt Town Hall meeting

 This decision for a new council member comes after the resignation of a former member.

-After tonights meeting his seat will be filled once he is officially sworn in.
+After Thursday night's meeting his seat will be filled once he is officially sworn in.